Key Stage 1

 The school’s Curriculum includes Literacy, Numeracy, Science, Physical Education as well as History, Geography, Art and Music.

-There are also a number of before, during and after school clubs offering a range of enrichment activities.
+There are also a number of after school clubs offering a range of enrichment activities.
 (Click here to see our club provision)

 The Kodesh Curriculum is an integral part of the whole school curriculum and the two are closely aligned at every opportunity.